plumelo/cosmoz-frontend-rtd/docs/public/10-repo-setup.rst

 The Cosmoz elements collection
 ------------------------------

-Add the element to the `cosmoz-elements <https://github.com/Neovici/cosmoz-elements>`_ collection.
+Add the component to the `cosmoz-elements <https://github.com/Neovici/cosmoz-elements>`_ collection.

-Also, some files that are common between all elements can be hosted here.
+Also, some files that are common between all components can be hosted here.

 .. todo:: What files?
 CONTRIBUTING?